 Both her and her translator show up dressed to the nines and constantly comment on how they want to visit a particular restaurant, club, or shop (all of which are the most expensive in town).
 The men is expected to pay for everything.
 If he refuses or is too reluctant both ladies quickly lose interest in him.

 In either scenario the man leaves without the barest semblance of a relationship.

-In addition to the monstrous machinery of the PPL scam, there is another complementary system also used to take advantage of romance seeking men from the west: The romance tour.
+In addition to the monstrous machinery of the PPL scam, there is another complementary system also used to take advantage of romance seeking men from the west, and it's centered around romance tours.